 Asymmetric steepening of the cornea or natural lens causes light to be focused unevenly, which is the main optical problem in astigmatism.
 To individuals with uncorrected astigmatism, images may look blurry or shadowed.
 Astigmatism can accompany any form of refractive error, and is very common.

-Astigmatism can be corrected with glasses, contact lenses, corneal relaxing incisions, laser vision correction, and special intraocular lens implants.
+Astigmatism can be corrected with glasses, contact lenses, Custom LASIK, corneal relaxing incisions, laser vision correction, and special intraocular lens implants.

 Presbyopia is a condition that typically becomes noticeable for most people around age 40 - 45.
 In children and young adults, the lens inside the eye can easily focus on distant and near objects.
 With age, the lens loses its ability to focus adequately.